SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

   of models.
   - The color bands indicate the 50%, 80%, 90%, and 95% confidence limits, respectively.
   - They all predict a winter surge, with the double-pessimistic version being the worst.
-  - There is however, a considerable band of uncertanty.
+  - There is however, a considerable band of uncertainty.
 This is how you recognize good modeling work: you're given not just a number, but a distribution of numbers with probabilities assigned.
 <a href="{{ site.baseurl }}/images/2022-06-28-fda-vrbpac-variant-boosters-lessler-17.jpg"><img src="{{ site.baseurl }}/images/2022-06-28-fda-vrbpac-variant-boosters-lessler-17-thumb.jpg" width="400" height="228" alt="Lessler @ VRBPAC: Ensemble predictions of probability of exceeding a level of hospitalizations" title="Lessler @ VRBPAC: Ensemble predictions of probability of exceeding a level of hospitalizations" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>